reactivesw/admin-web/docs/design.md

 * data: the call succeed.

 To provide a good user experience, we have the following process:
-* Initially, the store sets all values as `undefined`
-* The value is `undefined` untill an api call returns.
+* The value is `undefined` until an api call returns.
 The component flag could be `isLoading` for data fetch or `isProcessing` for update/delete.
 * The return value has two fields: an `error` field and a `data field`.
 We use `fetchError`, `{operation}Error` if there is an error for data fetch or other operations.

 The component UI has three views, each for one of the three possible values: work in progress view, error view and normal view.
 A normal view is only shown when a call returns without an error.